Krrish (franchise): Dr. Varun Shetty

 Rohit's scientist friend.
 He is a nuclear scientist as seen in Krrish 3.

 Dr. Alok Sen

 A scientist seen in Krrish 3 working at Kaal Laboratories.
 He tries to help with the antidote but gets killed in the process.

-Striker
+Striker|Frogman

 A mutant created by Kaal through an experiment.
 Striker uses his tongue to kill the enemy.
 He is a derivative of a human and a frog and his tongue is his sharpest weapon.
 He is mischievous and that is indicated by his envious green eyes.

 Rhino Man

 A mutant created by Kaal through an experiment.
 A fusion of a human and a rhinoceros, he uses the deadly sharp horn on his head to kill his prey.
 His body is as heavy as that of a rhino and he uses his size to his advantage when fighting with the enemy.

 Ant Man

 A mutant ant human hybrid, Ant Man possesses the strength to lift objects up to 100 times his body weight.
 His character and personality betray the animal within.